HaXXoR75/haxxor75.github.io/about.md

 &nbsp;
 &nbsp;

-Disclaimer: Any opinions that I express are my own, and are not related to or endorsed by my employers, past or present.
+Disclaimer: The views expressed in this blog are my own and do not reflect those of my current or former employers.
+All content contained within is intended solely for educational and video game preservation purposes, and is not meant to encourage or endorse any unauthorized or unlawful activity.